Syllabus

 • We may also use one or more free IDEs (code editors) and other free software packages.

 Responsiveness is required.
-You need to monitor your andrew email and respond to course-related emails promptly, preferably the same day and in any case within two days.
+You need to monitor your andrew email and respond to course-related emails promptly, preferably the same day and in any case within 24 hours.

 Also, you must read all instructor Ed-Discussion (the class Q&A forum) posts promptly and carefully.
 You are responsible for knowing this information, including any changes or additions to policies, deadlines, etc.